 “Recovery was quick, I had minimal pain and I love the result.”TP, Torquay, Devon, Age 26, Breast Augmentation, Dual Plane sub-muscular with Nagor HR 390cc implants

-“I am really happy with the results, I had very little discomfort.”IT, Age 30, Torquay, Devon, Breast Augmentation
+“I am much more confident, I am really happy with the results.”CG, Age 25, Newton Abbot, Devon, Breast Augmentation

 “I am very happy – even better than I thought.”Devon, Breast Augmentation